-At the end of January, IRS Form 1098-T will be mailed to all students who were enrolled at least half-time during the previous calendar year.
+At the end of January, IRS Form 1098-T will be mailed or available online to all students who were enrolled at least half-time during the previous calendar year.

 - Click on the desired 1098-T tax year to view and print

 All US Citizens will receive a 1098-T Tax Form.
 Nonresident students must have a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN) in the system in order to receive a tax form.
 You can verify whether you have submitted an SSN or ITIN by going to your MyUNTD Student Center.
-If you do not have an SSN or ITIN in the system, please submit a Form W-9S to the Student Financial Services Office.
-You may also fax it to 940-565-3877.
+If you do not have an SSN or ITIN in the system, please submit a Form W-9S to the Student Business Services Office.
 Please do not email it because your private information will not be protected.